1971 NBA draft: Trades

+Notable undrafted players

+These players were not selected in the 1971 draft but played at least one game in the NBA.

 Hardship draft

 On September 10, 1971, the NBA hosted a supplemental hardship draft for college underclassmen who wish to join the league.
 Prior to the 1971 Draft, college underclassmen were not eligible to be drafted until their college class graduated.
 These underclassmen fulfilled the "hardship" criteria and were allowed to enter the draft early.
 This new rule came as a result of Spencer Haywood winning the court case against the NBA which allowed him to play in the NBA before his college class graduated.
 The teams selected in reverse order of their win–loss record in the previous season.
-The team that made a selection must withdraw their equivalent selection in the 1972 Draft.
-The teams were allowed to not exercise their rights on this hardship draft and thus retained their full selection in the 1972 Draft.
+The team that made a selection must withdraw their equivalent selection in the 1972 draft.
+The teams were allowed to not exercise their rights on this hardship draft and thus retained their full selection in the 1972 draft.
+Seventeen different players had initially entered the hardship draft, but only six players would ultimately commit to entering the NBA's hardship draft that year.
+The first hardship draft saw North Carolina's Bill Chamberlain, Marquette's Jim Chones, St. John's Mel Davis, Duquesne's Mickey Davis, Villanova's Chris Ford, the second potential high school prospect in Raymond Lewis from Verbum Dei High School, future Hall of Famer Bob McAdoo from Vincennes Community College, another second potential high school prospect in Campy Russell from Pontiac Central High School, Princeton's Brian Taylor, future Hall of Famer Bill Walton from UCLA, and Michigan's Henry Wilmore all initially enter this year's draft by the hardship draft, but later declined their entry for at least another year (It would later be revealed that Mickey Davis would be selected in the rivaling ABA's own "Special Circumstances Draft" that was held the same day as the NBA's own Hardship Draft as the #1 pick there (albeit selected in the second round) by the Denver Rockets, with Davis playing in the ABA during that following season.)